gastersaurus/C-Discord-Token-Logger-Grabber/README.md

 ##### Meson
 ##### Ninja
 - From the start menu, search for "x64 Native Tools Command Prompt for VS 2019" and open it.
-- Navigate to the directory where you cloned the repo.
+- cd into to the directory where you cloned the repo.
 - Run the following commands:
 ```
 meson wrap install openssl